freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/go/go-playground/index.md

 3. Imports
 4. Share

-The Run button just send the instruction of compile the code you wrote to the google servers that run the golang Backend.
+The Run button sends the instruction to compile the code you wrote to the google servers that run the golang backend.

-The Format button implements the idiomatic formatting style of the language, you can read more [here.](https://golang.org/pkg/fmt/)
+The Format button implements the idiomatic formatting style of the language, you can read more [here](https://golang.org/pkg/fmt/)

 Imports just check what packages you have declared within import().
 An import path is a string that uniquely identifies a package.
 A package's import path corresponds to its location inside a workspace or in a remote repository (explained below).
 [More](https://golang.org/doc/code.html#ImportPaths)